Improx/ModifiedValues/README.md

 TEMPLATE MODIFIERS (NOT YET ATTACHED TO ANY VALUE) CUSTOM OPERATIONS make sure pure function, IF EXTERNAL DEPENDENCIES, SET TO UPDATEEVERYTIME in constructor or later COMPOUND AND NONCOMPOUND the modifier uses either the compound or noncompound operation, whichever was set last.
+If needed, you can see which one is used by inquiring the `Modifier.Compound` bool.

 ## Previewing Values